joestubbs/coe379L-sp25/docs/unit04/intro_to_transformers.rst

 Language Embedding
 ^^^^^^^^^^^^^^^^^^
-The tokenization of text is a relatively straight-forward process that converts words or sentences into a list of integers using a 1-hot encoding-;ike technique, but the index space will typically be very large and we don't necessarily have a good notion of distance between similar words and phrases.
+The tokenization of text is a relatively straight-forward process that converts words or sentences into a list of integers using a 1-hot encoding-like technique, but the index space will typically be very large and we don't necessarily have a good notion of distance between similar words and phrases.